GrammaTech/grammatech.github.io/ra/automated-software-engineering.md

 ## About the area

-In the Automated Software Engineering team, we apply the latest research advances to create tools for source code transformation, and synthesis.
+In the Automated Software Engineering team, we apply the latest research advances to create tools for source code transformation and synthesis.
 We integrate them into IDEs and DevSecOps workflows to support collaborative, human/automated software development.